API Reference¶

 |

-Source code in packages/src/cosalette/_strategies.py
+Source code in packages/src/cosalette/_strategies/_onchange.py

 should_publish